Call us: 651-291-7263

 It’s really important to identify all potential defendants when trying to collect compensation for injuries that are suffered in a truck accident, and that’s because the liability could potentially not be limited to the truck driver.
 In many cases, contractors, employers, trucking companies, and insurance companies are the parties who are responsible for re-compensating you for your injury and damages costs.

-Most of the time, an employment relationship has been established between truck drivers and a specific shipping or trucking company, and in these cases, the company could be liable for their employee’s negligence out on the road.
+Most of the time, an employment relationship has been established between truck drivers and a specific shipping or trucking company.
+In these cases, the trucking company could be liable for their employee’s negligence out on the road.
 It’s the job of your attorney to establish that the company did, in fact, exercise a degree of management over the driver and that the driver was acting within the employment relationship when the accident ended up occurring.

 Special Considerations in Truck Accidents